 Construction will begin in 2026 and is expected to take up to 10 years to complete.
 As we rebuild roads we’ll also be modernizing and beautifying the streetscape.
 With intentional and responsible planning, the infrastructure we build today will create the foundation for prosperity, sustainability, and well-being for half a century or longer.

 We’re committed to working with the downtown community to plan and schedule this work in a way that limits the impact to daily life as much as possible.
 Together, we’ll create innovative solutions to keep our historic core thriving during construction.

-This project is part of the overarching Downtown Renewal program aimed at revitalizing and transforming downtown for even more prosperity and well-being.
+This project is part of the overall Downtown Renewal Program to revitalize and transform Downtown Guelph for even more prosperity and well-being.